 Human Access Project

 Wouldn’t it be great if everyone in Portland could actually get into the Willamette River?
-Simply stroll down to the water’s edge, wade out into it, and swim or paddle around if they wanted – in a safe, public area?
+Simply stroll down to the water’s edge, wade out into it, and swim or paddle around to their heart's content in a safe, public area?
 It's time we did something about that.
 And that’s what our not-for-profit organization, Human Access Project, is all about.

 Let’s face it, even if you wanted to swim in the Willamette River in downtown Portland today, how would you do it?
 There's no easy way to get into it.
 It’s like this: if you want birds to come into your yard you put up a bird feeder and plant trees to create a bird-friendly habitat.

 Human Access Project Mission

 The Human Access Project vision is simple: a city in love with its river.
 This grassroots not-for-profit group has three concentric goals:

 Human Access Project was conceived in November 2010, when founder Will Levenson began organizing an event called “The Big Float.”
 The Big Float (TBF) is a group inner tube float of the Willamette River in downtown Portland, Oregon.
 The idea behind TBF is that by getting a large number of people in the water in an easy visible way would be a powerful statement to demonstrate to Portlanders that the Willamette is safe to swim in and vicerally change peoples experience with the Willamette River.